lzl199704/MRAnnotator/README.md

 # MRAnnotator: Multi-Anatomy and Many-Sequence MRI Segmentation of Forty-four Structures
 MRAnnotator is a tool for segmenting 44 anatomical structures in MR images across various sequences.
-A holdout independent test dataset can be downloaded here: .
+A holdout independent test dataset can be downloaded here: . *Highlight the model weights and dataset are released to the public for evaluation.*

 Main classes for MRAnnotator:
 ![Alt text](resources/label_figure.png)